Skip to main content

 New information may emerge during the course of any inquiries into the incident, and the relevant people must be informed of new information as it arises.
 The trust must keep the relevant people informed about the conclusions of our enquiries, and provide them with a single point of contact for any questions and further opportunities to discuss the case:

-• on an on-going basis throughout the course of their continuing recovery and, or treatment, and during any investigation or inquiry
+• on an ongoing basis throughout the course of their continuing recovery and, or treatment, and during any investigation or inquiry

 • at times and amounts of their choosing until they are satisfied that all relevant information has been disclosed